neutrinobolt/cs260/Assignments/Assignment7/README.md

 - extract keys and values, place them in separate arrays in matching order.
 - create new array with size double that of old one
 - reinsert keyk-val pairs to new array

+## Results

+Overall, I am pleased with the final result.
+I wasn't able to get the resizing function to work properly, though.
+I kept bad_alloc errors and couldn't figure out how to fix it.
+I have left the code and files used to implement the function in main.cpp, lines 72-84, and hash.cpp, lines 68-72.
+These files are what called the function, and all keylist and keylink files were only used to try to make this function work.
+They are all still called, though they serve no actual purpose.

+You can find the hash, insert, remove, and valcheck functions all in hash.cpp, lines 31-40, 41-75, 76-103, and 104-115 respectively.
+Included in the insert and remove functions you will find provisions made for collisions with a linear probing technique.